OpenSilver/OpenSilver.Documentation/documentation/general/internals-how-it-works.md

 ### 4. The Simulator

-The Simulator is an executable located inside the NuGet package.
+The Simulator is a tool which is distributed as a NuGet package.
 Usually it is located in the C:\Users\%USERNAME%\.Nuget\packages\opensilver.simulator.

 ![Simulator Folder](/images/16.SimulatorFolder.png "The contents of the Simulator directory in the NuGet package")